bad64/BadLED/README.md

     * Hardware info is now gathered through a single transaction
     * Added digital signature string to tell the app that it is indeed talking with a BadLED controller
 * Software
+    * Fixed a few typos here and there
-    * Sync'd changes with the firmware, which significantly speeds up application startup as a result
+    * Sync'd protocol changes with the firmware, which significantly speeds up application startup as a result
     * Added a message if the software cannot find any active serial port on the host
     * Added dialog boxes that pop up if the device on the selected serial port does not identify itself as a BadLED controller